 Here are the top three mistakes people make when buying groceries on the keto diet – and how to avoid them.

 Even on a keto diet, it’s possible to end up buying unhealthy groceries.
 But not if you keep it real.
-Here’s how to keep your focus on real, whole food:
+Here’s how:

-Real food has only one ingredient.
-Examples are meat, seafood, eggs, butter, oils, vegetables, fruit, and nuts.
-Such foods should form the foundation of your keto diet — there are so many delicious choices!
+Whole food has only one ingredient.
+Examples are meat, seafood, eggs, butter, oils, vegetables, fruit, and nuts.1 Such foods should form the foundation of your keto diet.2 And there are so many delicious choices!

-Heavily processed food = fake food.
-And most of the packaged food products you find in grocery stores are ultra-processed.
-Such “foods” are usually full of sugar, starch and bad fats, and should be avoided.
+Most of the packaged food products you find in grocery stores are ultra-processed.3 Such products are often full of sugar and starch, and should be avoided on a keto diet.

-Fortunately, it’s easy to avoid fake food.
+Fortunately, it’s easy to avoid highly processed food.
 Here’s how:

 Ignore the obvious

 Sometimes the package speaks for itself.
 If it says anything like “cereal” or “cake” or “cookie” or “bread” or “pretzel” or “cracker” or “chip” — read no further.
-Walk away.
+Walk away.4

 Ignore low-carb products

-If your store carries low-carb versions of pastas, breads and cookies, AVOID them.
-They tend to be full of fake ingredients, including starch, artificial sweeteners, and strange additives.
+If your store carries low-carb versions of pastas, breads and cookies, we generally recommend that you avoid them.
+They tend to be full of starch, artificial sweeteners, and other additives.5

 Ignore “healthy” or “natural” labels

 Many ultra-processed food-products are labeled “healthy” and/or “natural.”
 Ignore these meaningless terms.
 Disregard any health claim, including the AHA Heart-Check.
-Stick with real, tasty keto foods.
+Stick with single-ingredient, tasty keto foods as much as possible.

 Buy minimally-processed packaged foods

-Not all packaged foods are fake, but how do you know which to trust?
+Not all packaged foods are highly processed, but how do you know which to trust?
 The rule of thumb is to look for products with few ingredients.

-Eggs, meat, and fish are great choices even though they are often packaged.
+Eggs, meat, and fish are great choices even though they are often packaged.6

 Some minimally-processed real foods with few ingredients — like butter, cheese, coconut or olive oil, cream, nut butters, shredded veggies (like coleslaw), and sour cream — are packaged, but you can safely buy them.

-Some slightly more processed foods, like no-sugar versions of beef jerky, hollandaise, pesto, pizza sauce, salad dressings, sausage, tahini, and tapenade are okay too.
-Check the ingredient list and carb content to be sure.
+Some slightly more processed foods, like no-sugar versions of beef jerky, hollandaise, pesto, pizza sauce, salad dressings, sausage, tahini, and tapenade may be okay too.
+Be sure to check the ingredient list and carb content to be sure, as carbs and additives vary among different brands.

 2. Too many carbs

-Now that you know how to avoid fake food, let’s fix the second keto grocery mistake: too many carbs.
+Now that you know how to avoid highly processed food, let’s fix the second keto grocery mistake: too many carbs.

 Avoid carb creep